psychemedia/finn-resources/src/salmon-of-knowledge.md

 "I am sure you will not," the other murmured, as he turned and walked slowly across the grass and behind the sheltering bushes on the ridge.

 Fionn cooked the salmon.
-It was beautiful and tempting and savoury as it smoked on a wooden platter among cool green leaves ; and it looked all these to Finegas when he came from behind the fringing bushes and sat in the grass outside his door.
+It was beautiful and tempting and savoury as it smoked on a wooden platter among cool green leaves; and it looked all these to Finegas when he came from behind the fringing bushes and sat in the grass outside his door.
 He gazed on the fish with more than his eyes.
 He looked on it with his heart, with his soul in his eyes, and when he turned to look on Fionn the boy did not know whether the love that was in his eyes was for the fish or for himself.
 Yet he did know that a great moment had arrived for the poet.

-"So," said Finegas, "you did not eat it on me after all ?"
+"So," said Finegas, "you did not eat it on me after all?"

 "Did I not promise?"
 Fionn replied.